gapost/rls/README.md

 Similar to the above, the block RLS algorithm can be formulated with update of the square root of $P$.

+## Polynomial fitting of timeseries

+A time series $y(t)$ can be fitted to a polynomial $f(t;\theta)=\sum_n \theta_n t^n$ using RLS.
+This is usefull for on-line monitoring to obtain, e.g., the rate of change $dy/dt$ of a signal.

+However, during long term operation of a polynomial RLS algorithm $t$ becomes very large and the numerical calculation of covariance update fails.

+A solution to this problem is to operate sychronously 2 RLS loops with a phase difference of $\Delta T$.
+When the operation time of the 1st loop reaches $2\Delta T$ the loop is reset and the output switches to the 2nd loop.
+This is repeated periodically every $\Delta T$ interval and the two loops are interchanged.
+Thus $t$ in each loop is bounded to $0\leq t \leq \Delta T$ and numerical failure of the algorithm due to large $t$ values is prevented.

+In sliding-window block RLS $\Delta T$ is equal to the block size.
+For exponentially weighted RLS $\Delta T$ is a multiple of the forgetting time constant, i.e. $\Delta T = n/(1-\lambda)$.
+Thus, when we change from loop 1 to loop 2 we essentially delete older points which were scaled by $w(t-\Delta t) = e^{-n}$ or lower.
+A value of $n\sim 10$ is recommended.

+This algorithm is implemented in the ``RLS::PolyRLS`` C++ class which is defined in [PolyRLS.h](source/PolyRLS.h).

 ## Getting started

 The algorithms are organized in a number of templated objects which are defined in 2 header files: